retaildevcrews/ngsa-asb/spikes/cluster-add-ons/app-of-apps-per-add-on/readme.md

     ``` bash
     # Forward port to access UI outside of cluster
+    # Ensure you are executing these commands from the spikes/cluster-add-ons/app-of-apps-per-add-on directory
     export KUBECONFIG=config-argo
     kubectl port-forward svc/argocd-server -n argocd 8080:443  --insecure-skip-tls-verify
     ```